KIRALAINEisSTUPID/Breakout--Python/README.md

     python main.py
     ```

+## Music Attribution
+This game features music from the *Undertale* OST, composed by Toby Fox.
+All music in this project is used purely for fan purposes.
+I do not own the music and it is credited to Toby Fox, the official composer and owner of the *Undertale* soundtrack.

 ## How to Contribute
 Feel free to fork this project, contribute improvements, or report issues.
 Pull requests are welcome!